jmfrancklab/jmfrancklab.github.io/citeproc_src/AAResearch_citations.md

     that are not chemically disposed to disrupt the hydration layer.
 This was even true when the large molecules significantly altered the
     viscosity of the bulk solution [@Franck_crowding].*

-## How do Proteins Alter Nearby Solvent?

-Proteins are the molecular motors
-    that drive all life,
-    and most drugs are designed to interact with proteins.
-It is increasingly clear that water molecules
-    at the surface of proteins control their structure and function;
-    while researchers have developed methods that
-    can study the structure of proteins,
-    there are no accessible methods to spatially map the hydration water.
-We develop and apply magnetic-resonance-based
-    spectroscopic methods for routine, robust,
-    and accessible measurements of the properties
-    of these key hydration water molecules.

-## Lipid-Peptide Interactions

-## Spin Label Synthesis

-## Unusual Water Molecules inside Polymer Systems

-Similarly,
-    researchers have identified a direct link
-    between the behavior of hydration water
-    associated with synthetic materials and the
-    properties of those materials.

 ## The future:
 In the Franck lab,